 We make no apology for writing extensively about adviser directories.
 They are a vital way of connecting consumers to advice, while they can help advisers and build their business through a steady stream of new enquiries.

-We also write a lot about the importance of social proof; next week we’ll look at how VouchedFor can help you prove to prospects what a great job you do.
+We also write a lot about the importance of social proof; next week we’ll look at how adviser directories like VouchedFor can help you prove to prospects what a great job you do.

 This week though, we’ll focus on three changes at VouchedFor all advisers and planners need to know about.

 VouchedFor has always been a directory of individual advisers.
 However, that sometimes caused issues where firms had multiple advisers.